 For the next four weeks, we will be taking up a second collection to help defray the expense of our new boiler.
 Replacing a heating system puts a strain on any family’s budget and the same is true of our parish family.
 Please give as you are able – your investment will keep our church warm for many years to come.

 The stone wall and stairs at the St. Patrick office received some needed repair this week.
 The stones under the stairs had bowed out six inches and the lower level of stone was disintegrating.
 The repair work will make the wall structurally sound and stop water damage on the lower level.

 Journey meets on the second Sunday of each month.
 Next Journey Meeting will be Sunday, December 14.
 We will meet at St. Joseph Halle in Peru at 5pm.
 Come as early as 4pm for open gym and food (including your pumpkin seeds!).
-After we eat, we’ll have a brief meeting about getting ourselves spiritually ready for Christmas and conclude with Holy Mass in the Church at 6:30—so feel free to sleep in this Sunday and stay for Mass at Youth Group.
+After we eat, we’ll have a brief meeting about getting ourselves spiritually ready for Christmas and conclude with a period of open adoration.
 Your Journey T-Shirts will be ready on the evening of he 14th.
 Thank you to all who had Journey place roses for your loved ones on All Souls Day.
 After purchasing the 30 dozen roses, we had over $500 in surplus for youth activities.

 This year TCA implemented a comprehensive 5-Year technology plan to outline our vision for implementing and sustaining the educational technology for our curriculum.
 The plan includes bringing enterprise class internet and wifi into our school, completely replacing our computer lab, continuing services such as the online grade book and Accelerated Reader, and upgrading our LCD projectors and school security cameras.